nashkenazi/awaf-policy-validator/README.md

   fail - The attack was not block by the WAF\
   pass - The attack was bloacked by the WAF \

+  On top of the summart results, the tester tool provide infromation for each test.

   e.g: